 If You Lost a Family Member

 It may have been a family member who was injured in a pedestrian accident.
 If your loved one lost their life due to their injuries, you can claim wrongful death damages.
-One of our firm’s lawyers can help with this.
+Our Columbus wrongful death lawyers can help with this.
 Wrongful death damages include:

 - Any medical costs your loved one incurred

 - Funeral expenses

 - Your loss of companionship and consortium

 - Your children’s loss of support and guidance

 - Your deceased loved one’s pain and suffering